Kelley-Morse set theory does not prove the class Fodor principle: The class Fodor principle is not provable in

 \begin{theorem} Every countable model of Kelley-Morse set theory $\mathcal V=\<V,\in,\mathscr C>\models\KM$ has an extension $\mathcal V^+=\<V,\in,\mathscr C^+>\models \KM$, adding new classes but no new sets, with a regressive class function $F:\Ord\to\omega$ that is not constant on any stationary class. \end{theorem}

 \begin{proof} Assume that $\mathcal V=\<V,\in,\mathscr C>$ is a countable model of \KM.
-We shall perform forcing in several steps and then take a symmetric submodel of the final model.
-For the first step of forcing, let $F:\Ord\to\omega$ be a $\mathcal V$-generic Cohen function, added over this model with the class forcing notion $\P$ consisting of set initial segments of $F$.
-Since this forcing is $\kappa$-closed for every cardinal $\kappa$, it follows that the forcing is tame and adds no new sets.
+We shall perform forcing in several steps and then take a symmetric submodel of the final model.\footnote{In general symmetric extensions are defined by a group of automorphisms and filters of subgroups.
+In this paper we can give our models a straightforward description without using the whole machinery, and so we prefer to avoid introducing this technical tool.
+See \cite{GitmanHamkins:Kelley-MorseSetTheoryAndChoicePrinciplesForClasses} for an in-depth analysis of the symmetric models approach.} For the first step of forcing, let $\P$ be the forcing to add a $\mathcal V$-generic Cohen function, whose conditions are functions $f:\alpha\to\omega$ for some ordinal $\alpha$ ordered by extension.
+Let $F:\Ord\to\omega$ be $\mathcal V$-generic for $\P$.
+Since the forcing $\P$ is $\kappa$-closed for every cardinal $\kappa$, it follows that it is tame and adds no new sets.
 Consider the corresponding forcing extension $\mathcal V[F]=\<V,\in,\mathscr C[F]>\models\KM$.